-- Receive the specimen in BBIS in accordance with the Transfusion Policy, Triaging and Identifying Acceptable Samples for Testing. - a.
-For Cord Blood orders it is necessary to select the testing to be performed on the specimen on the specimen: - i.
+- 1. Receive the specimen in BBIS in accordance with the Transfusion Policy, Triaging and Identifying Acceptable Samples for Testing. - a.
+For Cord Blood orders it is necessary to select the testing to be performed on the specimen: - i.
 Go to Tests Tab - ii.
-Check box for Pending CORD ES for your specimen ID - iii.
-Select Results Button - iv.
-Click $Add \rightarrow Test$ - v.
+Check box for Pending CORD E S for your specimen ID

+- iii.
+Select Results Button

+- iv.
+Click $\mathbf{Add} \to \mathbf{Test}$

+- v.
 Mark the checkboxes for ABORhFWDES and DATIGGGEL test codes.

-Note: Do not select ABORhFWDG as this test code is reserved

-for Corewell South Blood Banks.
+Note: It is very important to add the tests in that order to prevent duplicate testing on the automation.
+Do not select ABORhFWDG as this test code is reserved for Corewell South Blood Banks.